*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 MAKE IT EASY – Book a Barcelona to Costa Brava day trip

 Its name is a mouthful, and Calella de Palafrugell is a tiny stunner.
-This traditional Costa Brava fishing village evokes the small-town charm of the Costa Brava and is surrounded by white village homes, rocky inlets and coves, and is punctuated with colorful docked boats.
-Parts of the town also has traditional cobblestone streets to meander and have a fresh seafood dish like sea urchin, the local specialty.
-Also check out the lush Cap Roig Botanical Gardens right next to the sea.
+This traditional Costa Brava fishing village evokes the small-town charm of the Costa Brava and is surrounded by white village homes, rocky inlets, and coves, and is punctuated with colorful docked boats.
+Parts of the town also have traditional cobblestone streets to meander and have a fresh seafood dish like sea urchin, the local specialty.
+Also, check out the lush Cap Roig Botanical Gardens right next to the sea.

 MAKE IT EASY – Book fun or romantic trips to Costa Brava

 - There aren’t specific day tours just for Calella de Palafrugell, but you can explore the best towns of the Costa Brava with stops at Begur, Pals, Calella de Palafrugell, and Girona (see below).
 Book your Costa Brava tour here on Viator